BenMeehan/iot-agent/README.md

   - `DeviceSecretFile`: Path to the file containing device secrets.
   - `ClientID`: The unique client identifier used for MQTT communication.
   - `QOS`: Quality of Service level for MQTT messages.
 - **Behavior**: Publishes registration data to the MQTT broker to register the device.
-If the device.json file contains a deviceID then, the device is already registered and we use that.
-Else, we do a secure registration through a PSK hash for authentication.
+If the `device.json` file contains a `deviceID`, then the device is already registered, and we use that.
+Otherwise, we do a secure registration through a PSK hash for authentication.

 ### Heartbeat Service